shapiy/blog/_posts/2020-04-05-mount-properly-reloadable.md

 Cannot start worker
 ```

-And there it is, in the initial refresh, `tools.namespace` has scanned the `src` folder
+And there it is.
+In the initial refresh, `tools.namespace` has scanned the `src` folder
 and loaded one additional state defined by `worker.clj`.
 The consequent `mount/start` then
-started this additional state, resulting in `Execution error (ExceptionInfo): Cannot start worker`.
+triggered this additional state, resulting in `Execution error (ExceptionInfo): Cannot start worker`.

 ## What can we do?

 As of now, `mount` [does not support](https://github.com/tolitius/mount/tree/5d992042e45449e4f13c030a5200834b4f8904a9#dependencies) dependency
 graphs.
-In a world of Spring, I would provide the container with a context, and
+In the world of Spring, I would provide the container with a context, and
 would be able to retrieve any bean along with it's dependencies. `mount`, on the other hand,
 is perfectly simple software.
 Simple tools are often open, set fewer preconditions, and thus
 are more powerful.
 So, it takes more thinking to master `mount` then canonical dependency injection.